jasonwolfg/zoom-meetings-sms/blueprint/index.md

 image: images/6COpenScriptDropdown.png
 category: 6
 summary: |
-The Genesys Cloud Developer Blueprint describes how agents can schedule meetings with customers using Zoom and Genesys Cloud.
+This Genesys Cloud Developer Blueprint describes how agents can schedule meetings with customers using Zoom and Genesys Cloud.
 Genesys Cloud sends an SMS message to the customer with a meeting URL and opens Zoom for the agent.
 Calls in a queue can be inbound or outbound as long as they are in a queue.
 ---

 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}